Steve Carell: 2004–2013: The Office and comedic roles

 Carell was allowed "flex time" during filming to work on theatrical films.
 Carell worked on Evan Almighty during a production hiatus during the second season of The Office.
 Production ended during the middle of the fourth season of The Office because of Carell's and others' refusal to cross the picket line of the 2007 Writers Guild of America strike.
 Carell, a WGA member, has written two episodes of The Office: "Casino Night" and "Survivor Man."
 Both episodes were praised, and Carell won a Writers Guild of America Award for "Casino Night."
 On April 29, 2010, Carell stated he would be leaving the show when his contract expired at the conclusion of the 2010–2011 season because he wanted to focus on his film career.
 However, according to interviews in The Office: The Untold Story of the Greatest Sitcom of the 2000s, Carell did not actually plan to leave at the time and was only "thinking out loud" during the interview, but after his statement failed to elicit a reaction from NBC, he decided it was best to move on.

-His last episode as a main character, "Goodbye, Michael," aired April 28, 2011, with his final shot showing Michael returning his microphone to the fictional documentary crew, before walking to a Colorado-bound plane to join his fiancée, Holly Flax, in Boulder, Colorado.
-His final line in this episode, to Pam Beesly, is thus unheard.
-Although he was invited back for the series finale in 2013, Carell originally declined believing that it would go against his character's arc.
-Ultimately Carell did reprise the role briefly in the series finale.

-In 2018, during the press day for Welcome to Marwen, Carell was asked about participating in a revival of the series.
-Carell told Collider reporter Christina Radish, "I'll tell you, no...
-The show is way more popular now than when it was on the air.
-I just can't see it being the same thing, and I think most folks would want it to be the same thing, but it wouldn't be.
-Ultimately, I think it's maybe best to leave well enough alone and just let it exist as what it was...I just wouldn't want to make the mistake of making a less good version of it.
-The odds wouldn't be in its favor, in terms of it recapturing exactly what it was, the first time."